 To do this we created several committees to discuss the problems and propose solutions.
 These solutions are not only intended for the improvement of the event but to be shared more widely.

 4. How do you aim to improve the world of trail running?

-Step by step, the evolution of the events has led us to become more and more professional.
-Now, the UTMB® Group is a team of 40 full-time employees with expertise in marketing and communications, IT, sales, events and more.
+Step by step, the evolution of the events has led us to become more professional.
+Now, the UTMB® Group is a team of 40 full-time employees with expertise in marketing and communications, IT, sales, events, and more.

-To continue improving the world of trail running, we need more races, so that runners can gain experience closer to home in qualifying races.
+To continue improving the world of trail running, we need more races, so that runners can gain experience in qualifying races closer to home.

 We need trail running events all over the world.
-That way communities of runners can find races with the same quality standards and values as the UTMB Mont-Blanc, but also travel less to travel better with less expense, more time for tourism and fewer carbon emissions.
+That way communities of runners can find races with the same quality standards and values as UTMB® Mont-Blanc, without having to travel long distances to participate.
+This not only reduces their carbon footprint, but it translates into lower travel expenses and more time for leisure activities beyond the race.